 LAKE SUPERIOR BOARD OF CONTROL

-The International Lake Superior Board of Control, under authority granted to it by the International Joint Commission (IJC), has set the Lake Superior outflow to 3300 cubic metres per second (m3/s) for the month of July, effective July 3rd.
+The International Lake Superior Board of Control (Board), under authority granted to it by the International Joint Commission (IJC), has set the Lake Superior outflow to 3,000 cubic metres per second (m3/s) for the month of November, which is as prescribed by Regulation Plan 2012.